luc-dumas/JJ-Construction/README.md

 ## Lessons Learned:

-This project was a great lesson in learning how to design with CSs as well as in learning how to communicate with a client.
+This project was a great lesson in learning how to design with CSS as well as in learning how to communicate with a client.